Part of our series: Finding a job as a newly qualified lawyer

 The first point is to make sure everything on your CV is relevant and your audience doesn’t have to search for the right information!
 It sounds simple, but you’d be surprised how many CVs include extraneous information that doesn’t need to be there.
 So, include only what needs to be included for someone to quickly understand what you do.
 This can be much harder than it sounds… But a good way to test this is to ask a non-lawyer friend or family member to read your CV.
 Whilst they may not understand what you do, they should be able to tell what it is you do.

-The most common question I get asked by candidates is “how long should my CV be?”
-Now, I’m not a proponent of the idea that it must be under two pages.
-However, given you’re an NQ, if it’s going much over this length, I would suggest it’s probably too long.
+The most common question we get asked by candidates is “how long should my CV be?”
+Now, we’re not a proponent of the idea that it must be under two pages.
+However, given you’re an NQ, if it’s going much over this length, we would suggest it’s probably too long.

 Your CV should ideally start with your name and contact information at the top, followed by education below.
 If you want to include a short summary at the top, under your name, feel free to do so.
 One or two sentences is enough: